What We Do

 We focus on three interconnected impact areas, each of which starts with food:

-1. We believe that affordable, healthy food is a fundamental right, so we work to make it a choice that’s accessible to all.
+1. We believe that everyone should have access to affordable, healthy food, so we work to ensure it's a choice that's within reach for all.

 2. We know that farmers and local food businesses are engines for positive change, so we support and invest in their success.